 Five units in 13 weeks means that our pace will be faster than 3 weeks per unit.
-There will be an exam after each of the first four units, and a final exam that is cumulative and covers the last unit.
-The exam dates will be in Moodle.
-Unit 5 is shorter than the first four.
+There will be an exam after each of the first four units, and a final exam that is cumulative and cover the fifth unit.
+The exam dates are:

 Many quiz and exam problems will be multiple choice.
-To ease my and the teaching assistants' loads, many of the in-class and take-home assignments will simply be graded pass-fail.
-Carefully compare your work with the detailed solutions whenever solutions are given in class or handed out, even if you got full credit.
+To ease my and the teaching assistant's loads, many of the in-class and take-home assignments will simply be graded for effort and completeness.
+Carefully compare your work with the detailed solutions whenever solutions are discussed in class or handed out, even if you got full credit.
 You may have gotten full credit just for effort.

 The Saint Mary's Academic Honor Code (AHC) is applicable to this (and all) Saint Mary's courses.
 You are responsible for familiarizing yourself with it: AHC Website.